falexandrou/falexandrou.github.io/_posts/2021-01-26-choosing-the-stack-for-a-new-project.md

 the hype trap.
 The internet is a magical place full of potential, advertisements and hyped up new technologies and we, developers like to experiment with all the shiny new objects!

-While integrating a piece of technology into your stack, you might need to look into the maturity, stability and documentation of it.
+While adding a piece of technology into your stack, you might need to look into the maturity, stability and documentation of it.
 It also has to be actively maintained and adequately documented.
-A large following on StackOverflow wouldn't hurt either.
+A large following on StackOverflow that would help you with the problems you *will* run into, wouldn't hurt either.

-Speaking from experience, my team once integrated a fairly young document-based database into one of our projects and I bet you know the favorite product owner line: “since this worked for this feature, let’s build on top of that for the next 5 features”.
-Pretty soon, after torturing ourselves with poor adoption which leads to poor documentation online compared to its older rivals, this database became mission-critical but we were happy.
+Speaking from experience, my team once integrated a fairly young document-based database into one of our projects and I bet you are familiar with the product owners’ line: “since this worked for this feature, let’s build on top of that for the next 5 features”.
+Pretty soon, after torturing ourselves with poor adoption which leads to poor documentation online compared to its older rivals, this database became mission-critical, but we were happy.
 Until one day they ran out of money and time, and their contributors decided to jump ship, and then we were sad.
 We didn‘t have the time or resources to maintain the database ourselves of course, so we had to migrate everything into our existing PostgreSQL database which was introduced in 1996 and it’s still one of the most popular